 Emerging Composers is a fantastic professional development opportunity offering paid commissions for emerging composers creating exciting repertoire from new perspectives for Pipe Band.

-Now in our third year of the programme, Emerging Composers offers paid commissions to write for Scotland's only concert Pipe Band.
+Now in our fourth year of the programme, Emerging Composers offers the opportunity to write for Scotland's only concert Pipe Band.
 We are calling for emerging composers aged 18-25 (or up to 30 if you identify as disabled) from both inside and out of the Piping community to create new work for the NYPBS.

-We particularly welcome applications from people of colour, disabled people, women and the LBGTQ+ community.
+We particularly welcome applications from people of colour, disabled people, women and the LGBTQ+ community.

 More information:

-The 5 applicants will collaborate throughout the project, supporting each other as writers alongside mentors and staff.
+The five applicants will collaborate throughout the project, supporting each other as writers alongside mentors and staff.

 Each recipient would be expected to:

-• attend and participate actively in 4 Creative Weekends;
+• attend and participate actively in four Creative Weekends;

 • participate in disability awareness training;